useTheForks/frontend-challenge/README.md

     ![DOM Manipulation](/dom%20manipulation.png)
 2. Add a __hover or click effect__ on the injected element in the `contentscript` providing more detailed dummy information on climate change.
+3. Now please add a pragraph to the text that includes the description of the first three repositories that appear when you query the GitHub Search API for Climate Change.
+Docs: https://docs.github.com/en/rest/search?apiVersion=2022-11-28#search-repositories.
-3. Add a test (e.g. snapshot, end-to-end, ...) to the project in `src/tests`. `jest` is installed if you want to work with it.
+4. Add a test (e.g. snapshot, end-to-end, ...) to the project in `src/tests`. `jest` is installed if you want to work with it.
 Run it with `npm run test` or `npm run test:e2e`, respectively.

 ### Optional Tasks
 Time permitting, you may choose any one (or more) from the below tasks to show us what you got:
+- __Be creative__!
+Prototype a new feature, view, styling, ... that you think could be valuable to our users.
-1. Create a 'History' view, allowing a user to view their past trips in tabular way.
+- Create a 'History' view, allowing a user to view their past trips in tabular way.
 You may add some dummy data or use the one provided in `dummyData.json`
-2. Create your own __theme__ and make it selectable from a button.
+- Create your own theme and make it selectable from a button.
-3. __Be creative__!
-Prototype a new feature, view, styling, ... that you think could be valuable to our users.

 ### Submission
-Once you are done, please push everything to your fork and notify Mario via email.
+Once you are done, please push everything to your fork and notify Mario via email (m (at) ecomio.com).

 ---